LuuppiChan/rgb-engine/README.md

 # Examples
 Examples can be found inside the library and [here's](https://github.com/LuuppiChan/rgb-engine/tree/main/src/processes) also a link to the folder with them.
 There are currently 2 examples: [Pink Ripple](https://github.com/LuuppiChan/rgb-engine/blob/main/src/processes/pink_ripple.rs), [Flappy Bird](https://github.com/LuuppiChan/rgb-engine/blob/main/src/processes/flappy_bird/game.rs).

-Here's also a simple wave example built from ground up:
+Here's also a simple wave example built from ground up (should work on any Wooting keyboard):
 ```rust
 use std::time::Duration;